oktadev/okta-blog/_source/_posts/2021-10-11-accidental-dev-to-advocate.md

 ## How to get in touch

 You can find me on [Twitter](https://twitter.com/deepu105), [LinkedIn](https://www.linkedin.com/in/deepu05) or [GitHub](https://github.com/deepu105).
+You can also write to `deepu.sasidharan@okta.com`.
 I have an active tech blog at [deepu.tech](https://deepu.tech/blogs/), where you can find me writing about my love for Linux, why I like Rust, or my opinion on tech in general among other content.
 You will also find me writing technical pieces on this blog very soon.

 Please do connect with me in your channel of choice and shoot me a message if you have any questions or if you just wanna chat.